No products in the cart.

 As with finding the right lighting conditions, temperature and humidity are also critical.
 In addition, most plants need proper air circulation to keep them healthy.

-But some plants like succulents can tolerate more heat than your tropical plants needing high humidity.
+But some plants like succulents can tolerate more heat than your tropical plants need high humidity.

 So if your plant needs high moisture, it helps to find a spot in a bathroom with warmer temperatures and humidity close to a window.